gieerzetka/dink-custom-app-docs/README.md

 ##DKPlugin API

-All info about the DKPlugin API can be found at : TODO
+All info about the DKPlugin API can be found at : https://dhemedia.github.io/dink-dkplugin-api/interfaces/dk.dkplugin.html